rsocket/rsocket/Protocol.md

 Please note that this explicitly does NOT follow rule number 17 in https://github.com/reactive-streams/reactive-streams-jvm/blob/v1.0.0/README.md#3-subscription-code

-While Reactive Streams support a demand of up to 2^63-1, and treats 2^63-1 as a magic number signaling to not track demand, this is not the case for ReactiveSocket.
-ReactiveSocket prioritizes byte size and only uses 4 bytes instead of 8 so the magic number is unavailable.
+While Reactive Streams support a demand of up to 2^63-1, and treats 2^63-1 as a magic number signaling to not track demand, this is not the case for RSocket.
+RSocket prioritizes byte size and only uses 4 bytes instead of 8 so the magic number is unavailable.

 The Requester and the Responder MUST respect the Reactive Streams semantics.